MasoudMiM/masoudmim.github.io/_pages/meshtofeatures.md

       platform.
     </p>
     <p>
-      This is a first beta.
       If a part reconstructs badly, the most useful bug report in the world is the STL itself plus the Report view output — the
       <a href="https://github.com/MasoudMiM/MeshToFeatures/issues"